flyway/flywaydb.org/_posts/2020-10-16-skipExecutingMigrations.md

 V4__new_changes.sql
 ```

-Migration `V4` can't be applied to the developers own database as the changes already exist.
+Migration `V4` can't be applied to the developer's own database as the changes already exist.
 In this case the developer can then run `migrate -skipExecutingMigrations=true` to mark the migration as applied locally.
 The migration can then be committed to VCS, and any other developer can update and apply the migration without a problem to their own dev instances.

 ## Deferred migration execution

 In more complex projects, it is sometimes desirable to have more control over *when* a migration is executed (such as during down time), out of order from the other migrations.
-This could be because the migration takes a long time to execute, its deemed too risky by the dba and wants to be skipped for now, or many other reasons.
+This could be because the migration takes a long time to execute, it's deemed too risky by the dba and wants to be skipped for now, or many other reasons.

 Consider the following project, with 4 migrations, along with corresponding undo migrations.